relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/10 - Cisco Collaboration Platforms and APIs/main.md

 &nbsp;

 A membership represents a person's relationship to a room.
 You can use the Memberships API to list members of any room that you're in or create memberships to invite someone to a room.
 Memberships can also be updated to make someone a moderator or deleted to remove someone from the room.
-Table 10-6 lists the operations that can be performed with respect ot the Memberships API, such as listing memberships and adding a new member.
+Table 10-6 lists the operations that can be performed with respect to the Memberships API, such as listing memberships and adding a new member.

 &nbsp;